[vc_row 0=””][vc_column 0=””][vc_column_text 0=””]

 If it is a wet day, then there is the Vue cinema complex (and Pizza Hut etc) just 100 yards inland from the Aquarium.
 You can combine the aquarium with cinema for a ‘wet day out,.

 Just inland from The Hoe is a lovely pedestrian’s shopping area – and Drakes Circus indoor shopping centre – if you feel the need for some retail therapy.

-You can drive to Plymouth across the Tamar bridge – or for the same price (£1.50 there and free back) you can go across on the Torpoint Ferry (you can get out of the car and look at the war ships in the naval docks).
+You can drive to Plymouth across the Tamar bridge – or for the same price as the bridge you can go across on the Torpoint Ferry (you can get out of the car and look at the war ships in the naval docks).
 Postcode for the Aquarium for the SatNav is PL4 0DX

 Located this side of Bodmin, Lanhydrock House is a beautiful large old Victorian stately home, and is the National Trusts most popular attraction in Cornwall.
 It is fascinating to see all of the fully fitted out rooms – to showing how it looked in its hey day (with servants quarters and fully fitted out Victorian kitchens).
 The kids can also be entertained as there is a game of ‘spot the toy train’ that they can play as they go around the house (ask for a sheet at the entrance).

 The house has beautiful gardens and is in hundreds of acres of rolling countryside (there are lovely walks by the river).
 Plus it now has some great new cycle trails through the woods that can be used free of charge (cycle hire available).
 There is also a nice new café and kids playground next to the cycle hire shop.
 Note: The house is open six days a week (not open Mondays) from 11am until 5.00pm.
 Postcode for the SatNav is PL30 5AD